keu/docs/software/pre-create-namespaces.md

 ## Creating Deployments in Pre-Created Namespaces

-After enabling the Pre-Created Namespace Pool, the namespaces you registered earlier will appear as an option when creating a new Deployment via the Software UI.
+After enabling the pre-created namespace pool, the namespaces you registered earlier will appear as an option when creating a new Deployment via the Software UI.

 ![Kubernetes Namespace option in the UI](https://assets2.astronomer.io/main/docs/astronomer-ui/kubernetes-namespace.png)

-Alternatively, when you create Deployments via the CLI, you will be prompted to select one of the available namespaces for your new Deployment.
+When you create Deployments via the CLI, you will be prompted to select one of the available namespaces for your new Deployment.

-If no namespaces are available, you will receive an error when creating new Deployments in both the CLI and UI.
-To reuse a pre-created namespace, you first need to return the namespace to the pool by deleting the Deployment.
+If no namespaces are available, you will receive an error when creating new Deployments in both the UI and CLU.
+To reuse a pre-created namespace, you first need to return the namespace to the pool by deleting its associated Deployment.

 ## Troubleshooting